Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 Georgia Southern Stats and Trends

-- This season, the Eagles have two ATS wins in four games as an underdog of 5 points or more.
+- The Eagles have covered the spread twice this year when underdogs by 5 points or more (in four chances).

-- Georgia Southern's games this year have gone over the total in four out of six opportunities (66.7%).
+- Georgia Southern's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

 - The Eagles average 359.6 yards per game, 54.3 fewer yards than the 413.9 the Panthers allow.

-- When Georgia Southern totals over 413.9 yards, the team is 2-0 against the spread and 2-1 overall.
+- When Georgia Southern churns out more than 413.9 yards, the team is 2-0 against the spread and 2-1 overall.

-- This season the Eagles have seven turnovers, one fewer than the Panthers have takeaways (8).
+- The Eagles have seven giveaways this season, while the Panthers have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.